TABLE OF CONTENTS

-This way you stay on the customers’ mind and have a better chance to catch a possible chargeback before it happens.
+This way you stay on the customers’ minds and have a better chance to catch a possible chargeback before it happens.
 This is one of the easiest ways to automate risk mitigation tactics in your tech support merchant account without much trouble.

 Setup dispute alerts.